xoapit/verdaccio-auth0-ui/README.md

 ### Install

 ```
-$ npm install verdaccio-oidc-ui
+$ npm install verdaccio-auth0-ui
 ```

-### GitHub Config
+### Auth0 Config

-- Create an OpenID Connect app at your provider of choice, like https://docs.gitlab.com/ee/integration/openid_connect_provider.html
+On Auth0 management page:

+- Create an App "Regular web application" with name `NPM Registry`
-- The callback URL should be `YOUR_REGISTRY_URL/-/oauth/callback`
+  - Allowed Callback URLs `YOUR_REGISTRY_URL/-/oauth/callback`
+  - Allowed Logout URLs `YOUR_REGISTRY_URL`
+- Create an API endpoint.
+Set API Audience to `https://yourprivateregistry.com/`
+  - Enable RBAC = on
+  - Add Permissions in the Access Token = on
+  - Allow Skipping User Consent = on
+  - Allow Offline Access = on
+  - On tab Permissions add `read:packages` and `write:packages` permissions
+- Create a User Role.
+  - Assign both permissions of `https://yourprivateregistry.com/` to that Role.
+- Assign created Role to a User.

 ![](screenshots/github-app.png)